 Conventions

-Informal recommendations for function names
+Recommendations for function names

 To name a function, first identify its purpose.
 If you were to describe this purpose in a sentence, you should be able to identify up to three grammatical items of importance: the verb, the object, and the subject.
 The subject is usually the actor, the object is usually being acted upon, and the verb defines the action being taken.